 • All graduate students are required to have a cumulative average of 3.0 or higher while earning a minimum number of credits to demonstrate good academic standing.

-I. Cumulative Grade Point Average (GPA): Students must maintain the required cumulative grade point average established by Manhattan College to continue enrollment and to be eligible for financial aid.
+I. Cumulative Grade Point Average (GPA): Students must maintain the required cumulative grade point average established by Manhattan University to continue enrollment and to be eligible for financial aid.
 Satisfactory progress will be measured for all coursework attempted and/or completed toward the student’s degree.

 Attempted Credits + Transfer Credits Cumulative GPA